CAMSCSC/GitBook-Learn/home/constitution/constitution.md

 ### Article V – Officers, Eligibility, and Privileges

-The main CSC board will consist of only three (3) individuals.
+The main CSC board will consist of only three (4) individuals.
 This cannot be amended.
-The three rudimentary positions are President, Vice President, and Curriculum Manager.
+The four rudimentary positions are President (2), Secretary (1), and Treasurer (1).
 Other positions can be created at the discretion of the President or the sponsoring teacher.
 Board members WILL NOT be chosen by an election.
 Instead, they will be chosen by the previous board members and the sponsoring teacher.
-In order to be considered for a position, the member must have attended CSC for a minimum of two (2) years.
-His/her team must also place top 5 in the CSC leaderboard.
+In order to be considered for a position, the member must have attended CSC for a minimum of one (1) year.

 Officers or the sponsoring teacher reserve the right to alter the curriculum at any given time.
 Members may petition or requests features, changes, or additions to any aspect of CSC at any time.
 Such alterations will be decided by a majority vote of the three main board members.

 ### Article VI – Officer Duties and Terms

 The terms of officers are per semester.
 New candidates for officers can be considered at the end of every semester.
 However, new candidates will only become an officer if the current officer in that position chooses to step down.
 The President’s role is to manage the club as well as produce lessons and challenges.
-The Vice President’s role is to assist the President in managing the club and obtaining sponsorships.
-The Curriculum Manager’s role is to plan the lessons being taught in the club and assist the President in coming up with challenges.
-Aside from the President’s role, any other positions’ role can be changed at the discretion of the President.
+The Secretary is responsible for recording all of the meeting minutes.
+In addition, he/she will work with the President to create meeting plans before every general meeting.
+The Treasurer is in charge of keeping track of the club budget and finances.
+In addition, he/she will plan and host club fundraisers.

 ### Article VII - Impeachment

 In the case that an officer is not fit to lead or does not fulfill his/her duties, the President has the power to impeach him/her from office with agreement from the sponsoring teacher.
 However, if members of the board and the sponsoring teacher believe that the President is not fit for his/her duties, they may impeach him/her after a unanimous vote.
-In that case, the Vice President would rise to become the new President and the Curriculum Manager can choose either to become a Vice President or remain as Curriculum Manager.
 The sponsoring teacher holds the ultimate authority when a possible impeachment of a board member is involved.

 ### Article VIII – Vacancies in Office